peristeri/peristeri.github.io/resume/index.rst

 ==============================

-Developed tools to digest data from different sources, developed data access REST API and manage the data.
+Developed tools to digest data from different sources, developed data access REST API and manage the storage of data.

 *Django REST* - *postgreSQL* - *json-ld*